SwiftGGTeam/the-swift-programming-language-in-chinese/ReferenceManual/Attributes.rst

 a function of any calling convention can be used when a function any other calling convention is needed.
 A nongeneric global function,
-a local function that doesn't capture any local variables or a closure that doesn't capture any local variables can be converted to the C calling convention.
+a local function that doesn't capture any local variables, or a closure that doesn't capture any local variables can be converted to the C calling convention.
 Other Swift functions can't be converted to the C calling convention.